-There were approximately 700,000 dogs in the study area, and a total of 2060 bites were reported, approximately one bite for every 350 dogs, less than 1% of the total population studied.
-According to coalition member the data indicate that “any dog can bite, but most don’t.”
+A population of about 700,000 dogs lived in the areas that were surveyed.
+From this population, a total of 2060 dog bites inflicted to people were reported.
+Based on the total number of dogs included in the population, and divided by the number of dog bites, produced a ratio of approximately one dog bite for every 350 dogs, less than 1% of the total population.
+Hence, according to a coalition member, the data indicate that “any dog can bite, but most don’t.”

-This data should not be interpreted suggesting that Labrador retrievers are the dogs that bite people most frequently, because the total number of labs in the population could not be determined.
-By chance alone, one would expect higher bite frequencies in labs simply because of their popularity.
-On the other hand, for example, the total population of Chows may not represent 3.5% of the population, yet they account for 3.5% of the total reported dog bites, thus suggesting the frequency of biting in this breed is disproportionately high.
+These data should not be interpreted suggesting that Labrador retrievers are dangerous dogs because given that this type a dog inflicts more dog bites to people compared with other types of dog.
+Rather, this result is expected given that Labrador type dogs, given their popularity, are proportionally are overrepresented in the population.
+On the other hand, the total population of Chows may not represent 3.5% of the population, yet they account for 3.5% of the total reported dog bites, suggesting the frequency of bite injuries inflicted to people in this type the dog is disproportionately high.